ddxfish/sapphire/docs/CONFIGURATION.md

 Keyword-triggered extensions.
 Feed [PLUGINS.md](docs/PLUGINS.md) to an AI and drop the output in `user/plugins/`.
 Can run on keywords, in background, or on schedule.

 ### Custom Tools
 AI-callable functions.
-Simpler than plugins-one file in `user/functions/`.
-Control your devices, check services, simulate capabilities.
+Simpler than plugins- they are one file in `user/functions/`.
+Control your devices, check services, simulate capabilities like email/text or even crazy sims like hire a lawyer or deceive().
 Feed [TOOLS.md](docs/TOOLS.md) to an AI to generate them.

 ### Custom Wake Word
 Drop ONNX models in `user/wakeword/models/`.
-Trained "Hey Sapphire" in ~2 hours with synthetic data.
+I trained "Hey Sapphire" in ~2 hours with synthetic data.
 [Community wakewords](https://github.com/fwartner/home-assistant-wakewords-collection) available.

+### Custom Web UI Plugins
+Plugin system only partially implemented so far.
+Works fully but will wipe out plugins.json on update.